 - Defining Characteristics: Feet with medium arches are considered biomechanically efficient and are characterized by a defined arch and moderate flexibility.

-- Potential Foot Problems: While medium arches are less likely to develop foot problems, they are still susceptible to common foot problems like metatarsalgia and heel pain due to improperly fitting or supportive footwear and repetitive stress.
+- Potential Foot Problems: While medium arches are less likely to develop a foot problem, they are still susceptible to common foot problems like metatarsalgia and heel pain due to improperly fitting or supportive footwear and repetitive stress.

 - High Arches:

 - Defining Characteristics: High arches are recognizable by their well-defined arch that sits higher from the ground.
-Feet with high arches tend to be much more rigid and absorb much more pressure in the forefoot and rearfoot.
+A high arched foot tends to be much more rigid and absorb much more pressure in the forefoot and rearfoot.

 - Potential Foot Problems: Feet with high arches are prone to a number of different foot problems, such as heel pain syndromes, arch strain, plantar fasciitis, metatarsalgia, calluses, and claw toes, to name a few.

-Now that you know what to look for to find your arch height (and some of the potential foot problems to be aware of), the next step to finding shoes for arch support is to look for cushioning.
+Now that you know what to look for to find your arch height (and some of the potential foot problems to be aware of), the next step to finding the perfect neutral shoe for arch support is to look for extra cushioning.

 The Key to Comfort is Cushioning

-If you’re looking for the best shoes for arch support, we want you to remember to look for shoes that have cushioning and padding in the areas of your feet that will receive the most pressure based on your arch height.
-For example, if you have high arches, it’s important to look for footwear that has cushioning in the forefoot and rearfoot to help absorb the pressure that is offset from having a high arch.
-Having proper support for your arches includes having the cushioning your feet need to feel comfortable and supported all day long.
-If you want to feel like you’re walking on clouds, cushioning is the name of the game.
+If you’re looking for the best walking shoes for high arches, we want you to remember to look for durable and comfortable shoe that is cushioned and havepadding in the areas of your feet that will receive the most pressure based on your arch height.
+For example, if you have high arched feet, it’s important to look for footwear that has extra cushioning in the forefoot and rearfoot to help absorb the pressure that is offset from having high arched feet, or pes cavus.
+Having proper support and shock absorption for your arches includes having the cushioning your feet need to feel comfortable and supported all day long.
+If you want to feel like you’re walking on clouds, gel cushioning and memory foam are the name of the game.
 Anyone who says that having shoes you love means being in pain hasn’t walked a mile in Vionic!

 Remember Arch Support Isn’t Just For Athletic Shoes

-One of our most important pieces of advice for finding the best shoes for arch support is to remember that arch support shouldn’t just be in your athletic or running shoes.
-If you’re like many of us, you know to look for supportive infrastructure when you’re searching for walking shoes, but when you’re looking for boots or supportive house shoes, arch support probably isn’t the first thing to come to mind.
-We know this can be a challenge because the fashion industry often doesn’t consider comfort and the foot health industry often doesn’t consider fashion, but we’ve built our business on changing just that problem.
-Proper arch support shouldn’t just be limited to athletic shoes, you should be able to find all of the different types of footwear you want and need with the supportive infrastructure your feet demand for long periods of time.
+One of our most important pieces of advice for finding the best shoes for arch support is to remember that arch support shouldn’t just be in women’s running shoes.
+If you’re like many of us, you know to look for supportive infrastructure when you’re searching for comfortable walking shoes, but when you’re looking for boots, espadrilles, or supportive house shoes, arch support probably isn’t the first thing to come to mind.
+We know this can be a challenge because the fashion industry often doesn’t consider comfort and the foot health industry often don’t consider fashion, but we’ve built our business on changing just that problem.
+Proper arch support shoes shouldn’t just be limited to athletic shoes.
+You should be able to find all of the different types of footwear you want and need with the supportive infrastructure your feet demand for long periods of time.
 Check out Vionic’s best shoe inserts for standing all day.

-If you’re looking for the best shoes for arch support, you have to find a company that places an emphasis on both support and style so that you not only have the arch support your feet need, you have shoes that compliment your style and elevate your outfit.
+If you’re looking for the best shoes for arch support and shock absorption, you have to find a company that places an emphasis on both support and style so that you not only have the arch support your feet need, but you have shoes that compliment your style and elevate your outfit.
 At Vionic, our mission is to create stylish footwear that hugs your arches like a natural footprint in all of the latest footwear styles that you’re looking for.
 Vionic’s science-backed innovative shoes combine pioneering biomechanics technology, fashion-forward style, and high-quality materials to make sure all your shoes have the arch support you need without sacrificing style.
 Whether you are looking for breathable work out shoes or a stylish pair of booties with arch support, we promise our stability shoes will provide you with the perfect amount of support for all-day comfort.